MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/xal-overview.md

 ms.localizationpriority: medium
 ---

-# Xbox Live Authentication Library (XAL) overview
+# Xbox Authentication Library (XAL) overview

-The Xbox Live Authentication Library (XAL) is a cross-platform authentication platform for Xbox Live.
+The Xbox Authentication Library (XAL) is a cross-platform authentication platform for Xbox Live.
 XAL enables you to write code once and deploy it across previously unsupported Xbox Live platforms Android, and iOS.
 XAL provides a consistent API and user model across all platforms.